The 900MW Nant de Drance pumped storage power station is being constructed in the Valais municipality of Finhaut, Switzerland.

 Swissgrid, operator of the Swiss transmission grid network, is responsible for connecting the pumped storage project to the high-voltage grid.

 For this purpose, the existing 220kV line between Châtelard and Rhone Valley will be replaced with a new 14km-long, 380kV line.
 The project development will also include the construction of two 380kV underground lines between Rosel and Bâtiaz, as well as two 380kV underground cables for connecting the plant’s switching system to the national grid.

 Nant de Drance power plant construction

-Major works at Nant de Drance include the increasing of Vieux Emosson reservoir height, and construction of underground cavern hosting the powerhouse, tunnel, intake structures, hydraulic steel structures, and vertical shafts.
+Major works at Nant de Drance include increasing the Vieux Emosson reservoir height and constructing the underground cavern that will host the powerhouse, tunnel, intake structures, hydraulic steel structures and vertical shafts.